xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-FILE.CLOSE   Closes the active workbook
+FILE.CLOSE&nbsp;&nbsp;&nbsp;Closes the active workbook

-FILES   Returns the filenames in the specified directory or folder
+FILES&nbsp;&nbsp;&nbsp;Returns the filenames in the specified directory or folder

 Return to [top](#E)